TheBB/spacemacs-layers/README.md

 directory.
 Then add the layers you want to enable to `dotspacemacs-configuration-layers` in your dotfile.

-For this to work, you at least Spacemacs version 0.103.
+For this to work, you need at least Spacemacs version 0.103.

 ## Contents